Suspension Splitting and Cohomotopy Sets of Simply Connected $7$-manifolds: Introduction

-The first case is when $M$ is a mod-$3$ string manifold.
-Recall $M$ is {\it string} if the second Stiefel-Whitney class $\omega_2(M)=0$ and half of the first Pontryagin class $\frac{1}{2}p_1(M)=0$.
-It is well known that string manifolds are fundamental in modern geometry, topology and mathematical physics; for instance, see Witten \cite{Wit} and Hopkins \cite{Hop}, etc. Here, we adopt a weaker version, and define $M$ is {\it mod-${\mathit 3}$ string} if $p_1(M)\equiv 0~{\rm mod}~3$.

-Let $\Sigma X$ denote the suspension of any $CW$-complex $X$.
-Let $P^n(A)$ be the {\it Moore space} such that the reduced cohomology $\widetilde{H}^\ast(P^n(A);\mathbb{Z})$ is isomorphic to the abelian group $A$ if $\ast=n$ and $0$ otherwise \cite{N2}.
-When $A=\mathbb{Z}/k$ is cyclic, denote $P^n(A)=P^n(k)$. \begin{theorem} Let $M$ be a simply connected closed mod-$3$ string $7$-manifold.
-Then its homology is of the form (\ref{HMeq}), and we have the following: \begin{itemize} \item[(1).] if $M$ has torsion free second homology, that is $H=0$, there is a homotopy equivalence after localization away from $2$
+where $k,l\geq 0$, and $H$ and $T$ are two finitely generated abelian torsion groups.
+For integer $n\geq 2$ and finitely generated abelian group $A$, let $P^n(A)$ be the Moore space such that the reduced cohomology $\widetilde{H}^i(P^n(A);\Z)$ is isomorphic to the abelian group $A$ if $i=n$ and is trivial otherwise \cite{N2}.
+For each $k>1$, denote $P^n(k)=P^n(\Z/k)$.
+There is a homotopy cofibration sequence:

-\item[(2).] if $M$ has torsion free third homology, that is $T=0$, there is a homotopy equivalence after localization away from $2$